-- Lake County Diamond.
+Lake County Diamond.
 Intertext Books, 1986. (poetry chapbook)

+>

-One hundred twenty poems published in journals anthologies, including CutBank, Epoch, Free Lunch, Ironwood, ISLE, Natural Bridge, Quarterly West, Rhino, Sequestrum, Spillway, Spoon River Poetry Review, and Tar River Poetry.
+> One hundred fifty poems published in journals anthologies, including CutBank, Epoch, Free Lunch, Ironwood, ISLE, Natural Bridge, Quarterly West, Rhino, Sequestrum, Spillway, Spoon River Poetry Review, and Tar River Poetry.

+>

-Articles and Essays (selected):
+> Articles and Essays (selected):